Verified Quadratic Virtual Substitution for Real Arithmetic: The Virtual Substitution Algorithm

 In Isabelle/HOL, we formalize that our virtual substitution of $-\infty$ satisfies the desired equivalence (on $\reals$ using \rref{rem:trick}) in the following lemma: \begin{isabelle} \infinityevalLem \end{isabelle}

 To explain this lemma, we need to take a slight detour and discuss a few structural details of our framework (which is discussed in greater detail in \rref{sec:framework}).
-The datatype \isa{atom'} contains a triple of real numbers (which represent the coefficients of a univariate quadratic polynomial) and a sign condition: \begin{isabelle} \datatypeatomprime \end{isabelle} The \isa{aEval'} function has type \isa{atom' $\Rightarrow$ real $\Rightarrow$ bool}; that is, it takes a sign condition, a triple of real numbers $(a,b,c)$ and a real number $x$ and evaluates whether $ax^2 + bx + c$ satisfies the sign condition.
-The \isa{eval'} function has type \isa{atom' fm' $\Rightarrow$ real $\Rightarrow$ bool}, where an \isa{atom' fm'} is a formula that involves conjunctions and disjunctions of elements of type \isa{atom'} (and ``True'' and ``False'').
-That is, the \isa{eval'} function takes such a formula and a real number and evaluates whether the formula is true at the real number.
-Thus, \isa{infinity\isacharunderscore eval'} states that, given \isa{At} of type \isa{atom'}, with tuple $(a,b,c)$ and sign condition $\sim\ \in \{<,=,\leq, \neq\}$, $\isa{At}_x^{-\infty}$ holds iff $\exists y. \forall x{<}y. a*x^2 + b*x + c \sim 0$.
+The datatype \isa{atomUni} contains a triple of real numbers (which represent the coefficients of a univariate quadratic polynomial) and a sign condition: \begin{isabelle} \datatypeatomprime \end{isabelle} The \isa{aEvalUni} function has type \isa{atomUni $\Rightarrow$ real $\Rightarrow$ bool}; that is, it takes a sign condition with a triple of real numbers $(a,b,c)$ and a real number $x$ and evaluates whether $ax^2 + bx + c$ satisfies the sign condition.
+The \isa{evalUni} function has type \isa{atomUni fmUni $\Rightarrow$ real $\Rightarrow$ bool}, where an \isa{atomUni fmUni} is a formula that involves conjunctions and disjunctions of elements of type \isa{atomUni} (and ``True'' and ``False'').
+That is, the \isa{evalUni} function takes such a formula and a real number and evaluates whether the formula is true at the real number.
+Thus, \isa{infinity\isacharunderscore evalUni} states that, given \isa{At} of type \isa{atomUni}, with tuple $(a,b,c)$ and sign condition $\sim\ \in \{<,=,\leq, \neq\}$, $\isa{At}_x^{-\infty}$ holds iff $\exists y. \forall x{<}y. ax^2 + bx + c \sim 0$.
 This captures the desired equivalence.

-Note that these definitions are set up for univariate polynomials (coefficients are assumed to be real numbers).
+\iflongversion Note that these definitions are set up for univariate polynomials (coefficients are assumed to be real numbers).
 This is deliberate.
-In \rref{sec:eval}, we will discuss how our framework reduces correctness results for multivariate polynomials to univariate lemmas like \isa{infinity\isacharunderscore eval'}.
+In \rref{sec:eval}, we will discuss how our framework reduces correctness results for multivariate polynomials to univariate lemmas like \isa{infinity\isacharunderscore evalUni}. \fi